Spider-Man: Across the Spider-Verse (soundtrack): Score

 Pemberton created distinct leitmotifs for each universe featured in the sequel, "drawing inspiration from the visually disparate styles of each dimension" to produce themes for eight different worlds in the film.
 Pemberton aligned the score's themes with the film's art direction which employed a "dreamy palette" for Gwen Stacy.
 As a result, the music accompanying Gwen and her world is influenced by 1990s and 2000s indie pop and grunge, while also featuring a "synth-y" sound.
 When developing the soundscape for Gwen's theme, Pemberton aimed to capture her "grace and balletic qualities," while also reflecting "her rock band background and the look of her world, which was dreamy with drippy watercolors."
 Ultimately, through trial and error, Pemberton crafted a "90s, indie-synth, pop band sound" for Gwen, describing it as "a floaty synth sound."
-Gwen's theme also has a strong resemblance to the song, "Gimme Gimme Gimme (A Man After Midnight)," released in 1979 by ABBA.

 For a version of the Vulture, from an Italian Renaissance-themed alternate universe, Pemberton composed "fucked up operatic medieval music".
 Additionally, Spider-Punk, Pavitr Prabhakar (Spider-Man India), Miguel O'Hara (Spider-Man 2099), and the villain Spot also have their own themes.
 For Spider-Punk's theme, Pemberton used "feedback guitars, heavy drums and distorted bass."
 Meanwhile, for Spider-Man India's theme, Pemberton drew inspiration from the 1982 record Ten Ragas to a Disco Beat by Charanjit Singh.
 Pemberton described Spider-Man 2099's theme as having an "aggressive sort of siren," with his sound being "very electronic, techno and synthesized."